bucketeer-io/bucketeer-docs/docs/sdk/client-side/flutter/index.md

 ### Flushing events

-This method will send all pending analytics events to the Bucketeer server as soon as possible.
+This method will send all pending analytics events to the Bucketeer server immediately.
 This process is asynchronous, so it returns before it is complete.

 <Tabs>
 <TabItem value="dart" label="Dart">